 Baste all your layers together using safety pins or basting spray.
-Make sure that everything is smooth and you don't have any wrinkles.
+Make sure everything is smooth with no wrinkles.

 Quilt the Layers

 Take your quilt sandwiches to your sewing machine, and machine quilt both of them as desired.
-You can make your quilting as simple or as detailed as you like!
+You can make your quilting as simple or as detailed as you like.
 We quilted a straight diagonal line and then used the walking foot as a guide to quilt parallel lines.
 It's a classic quilting design that looks great in any kitchen.

-You'll get the best result if you start your quilting in the middle and work your way out.
-Make sure that everything stays smooth while you're quilting.
-Remember to take those pins out as you come across them!
+You'll get the best result if you start your quilting in the middle of the fabric and work your way out.
+Make sure everything stays smooth while you're quilting.
+And remember to take the pins out as you come across them.

-Take your two quilted pieces and place them right sides together.
-Place the oven mitt template on top of your quilt sandwich and trace around it.
+Take your two quilted pieces, and place them right sides together.
+Then, place the oven mitt template (printed at 100%) on top of your fabric, and trace around it.
 Use some safety pins or basting spray to keep everything together while you're tracing and sewing.

-If you don't have your walking foot attached to your machine yet, you'll want to do that now.
-These are thick layers and your sewing machine needs that extra traction to sew over them.
+If you don't have your walking foot attached to your sewing machine yet, you'll want to do that now.
+These are thick layers, and your machine needs that extra traction to sew over them.

 Sew along the marked oven mitt template line everywhere except for the bottom line.
 This needs to stay open so your hand can fit through the mitt.
-Be sure to backstitch at the beginning and the end so everything stays securely together.
-You'll want to sew slow along the curves, pivoting as much as you need to.Continue to 7 of 12 below.
+Be sure to backstitch at the beginning and the end, so everything stays securely together.
+Pivot as much as you need to along the curves, moving slowly as you navigate the turns.

-Remove the pins and cut out around your sewn oven mitt, giving yourself a 1/4-inch seam allowance, being careful not to cut through your stitching.
+Remove the pins.
+Then, cut out your sewn oven mitt, giving yourself a 1/4-inch seam allowance and being careful not to cut through your stitching.
 You may want to add small clips in the seam allowance along the curves.
 This will keep everything nice and smoothed once you turn it.

 Turn and Press

-Turn your oven mitt inside out, using a pencil or fabric turner to get it completely turned.
+Turn your oven mitt right side out, using a pencil or fabric turner to get it completely turned.
 Be patient, using your finger to turn each side of the oven mitt.
-Give it a good press with your iron.Continue to 9 of 12 below.
+Give it a good press with your iron to get any wrinkles out.

 Prepare the Binding

-Cut off a 16" long strip of bias tape.
-Open up the long raw edge of the binding and place it so it encloses the raw edge of the oven mitt, starting at the seam without the loop.
+Cut a 16-inch strip of bias tape.
+Open the long raw edge of the binding, and place it so it encloses the raw edge of the oven mitt.
+Start at the seam without the loop (if you made one).

 Attach Your Binding

-Stitch 1/4-inch away from the top of the bias tape, all the way around until you get almost to the end, backstitching at the beginning.
-Be sure to sew around the bottom of the oven mitt, don't sew the bottom off the mitt together.
-This will be a little tricky, so just go slow and take your time.
+Stitch 1/4 inch away from the top of the bias tape all the way around until you get almost to the end, backstitching at the beginning.
+Be sure to sew around the bottom of the oven mitt; don't sew the bottom of the mitt together.
+This will be a little tricky, so take your time.
 If your sewing machine has a detachable base, you may want to look into taking that off so you can sew around more comfortably.

-Stop sewing about 2-inches before you come back to where you started attaching the binding.
-Cut the extra bias tape off, leaving 1-inch extra to overlap where you started.
+Stop sewing about 2 inches before you come back to where you started attaching the binding.
+Cut off the extra bias tape, leaving 1 inch of excess to overlap where you started.

 Finish the Oven Mitt

-Finish sewing on the binding, making sure that the finished short end covers up the raw edge of the binding where you started.
+Finish sewing on the binding, making sure the finished short end covers the raw edge of the binding where you started.
 Backstitch to secure.